MailStronger/mailstronger-api-php/README.md

 # Installation and Quickstart

-You will need to have a USER_ID and a USER_KEY MailStronger.
+You will need to have to create a USER_ID and a USER_KEY in your [mailstronger manager](https://www.mailstronger.com)

 You will have to create a Contact List with ListCreate or in MailStronger manager.